 - J. Simon, a pharmacist of Lyons, creates Crème Simon with a glycerine base.

-- Bourjois develops a compact rouge by baking a powder/water mixture in a round mould.
+- Joseph-Albert Ponsin (later Bourjois) develops a compact rouge by baking a powder/water mixture in a round mould.

 - Henry Tetlow introduces Swan Down Face Powder the first commercial face powder to contain zinc oxide.

 - First commercial underarm deodorant marketed in the U.S.A.

 - Guerlain introduces Ne M’Oubliez Pas, the first modern lipstick (rouge à lèvres) in a rechargeable tube.

 - Hinds Honey and Almond Cream introduced by S. A. Hinds.

 - Vaseline Pertroleum Jelly introduced by the Chesebrough Manufacturing Company.